jeremybytes/core-cli-30/DemoWalkthrough.md

 Demo Walkthrough
 =================

-By following this code, you can re-create the projects in this repository.
+By following this code, you can re-create the projects in this repository: [https://github.com/jeremybytes/core-cli-30](https://github.com/jeremybytes/core-cli-30).
 The following files will be required to start:

 * snippets.txt (code snippets to pasted into the project)
 * CSVPeopleProvider.cs (data provider to show dependency injection)
 * People.txt (data for the CSVPeopleProvider)

+These files are in the [Starting Files](https://github.com/jeremybytes/core-cli-30/tree/master/StartingFiles) folder of the repository.

 At the end of the walkthrough, we will have a working web service, unit tests for the service, and a console application that calls the service.
 In addition, we will look at the built-in dependency injection container in ASP.NET Core.